Are you staring at your cloudy fish tank in disgust?

 On its own, a single bacteria is invisible.
 However, as they grow in number, the group looks like a foggy discoloration in your aquarium.

-What you are looking at is commonly called a bacterial bloom.
+What you are looking at is commonly called a bacterial colony.

 How to get rid of it!